STYJ/simontan.dev/posts/why-everyone-should-write-more.md

   - life
 layout: layouts/post.njk
 ---
-# Why writing is the best thing you can do on the side?

 In the context of [how to be successful](https://blog.samaltman.com/how-to-be-successful) by Sam Altman

 1. Writing helps you to compound yourself